 is an integral part of the St. Anne School curriculum.
 All students (K3-12) participate in this enrichment.
 The instructional program is designed to promote and encourage physical fitness, develop fundamental motor skills, emphasize safety, stimulate social and cognitive development, and encourage decision-making, problem solving, and cooperation.
 All areas are addressed within the context of a Catholic environment supporting the honor system and sportsmanship at its best.

 Physical Education students will be exposed to a wide variety of sports, skills, and activities.
 As a result students will have the necessary opportunities to refine their personal abilities and needs.
 Placing an emphasis on participation rather than on the development of the gifted athlete is a prime goal.
 The units of study vary greatly according to each grade’s skill level.
 Each spring, the Physical Education Department sponsors Field Day.
-SAS Field Day is packed with numerous indoor and outdoor games and activities!
+SAS Field Day is packed with a variety of indoor/outdoor games and activities!

 By introducing Spanish in preschool, our students develop a positive attitude and excitement for learning a foreign language.
 Trough the skills of listening, speaking, reading, and writing, students are able to broaden their awareness, acceptance and understanding of the Hispanic culture.
 At the lower levels, Spanish is introduced through songs, short videos, movement, and verbal interaction between the students and the teacher.
 Additionally, elements of the Catholic faith tradition are integrated into the Spanish curriculum in order to provide a meaningful language and cultural experience within the context of the Catholic faith.